Learn How They Differ from Traditional LLCs & Why Operating Agreements are Critical

 Strategies for Protecting Your Assets

 One strategy is to have two members.
 Parents can have adult children over 18 become member(s).
 For those under 18 you can use a Uniform Gift to Minors Act designation.
 You may want to use an irrevocable spendthrift trust for children or others.
-(We can prepare such trusts for as little as $350.
-But know that this trust will require a tax return to be filed every year.)
+A local estate planning attorney can offer this service.

 What is the smallest percentage you have to give up for the second member?
 Could you give up just 1/100th of 1 percent?
 Most practitioners feel that the percentage should not be inordinately low and that 5% is a suitable second member holding.
 So our LLC would look as so: